 The DWR strongly advises all winter recreationalists to stay off this reservoir until the spring thaw.

-Huntington Reservior - (above Cleveland Reservoir) Fishing success has been improving and is considered good.
+Huntington Reservoir - (above Cleveland Reservoir) Fishing success continues to be good.

-Anglers used light-colored jigs (white, pearl or light gray), tipped with a night crawler.
+Anglers have been using light-colored jigs (white, pearl or light gray), tipped with a night crawler.
 Tiger trout have ranged between 12-14 inches.

 Joes Valley Reservoir - Water is being drawn from the reservoir, making ice conditions dangerous.